Sheepshell/USYD_WAM/README.md

 # USYD WAM & HWAM calculater
+Have a look on https://usydwamcalculator.streamlit.app/ if you wants to know your wam or hwam.
-HWAM is for engineering and IT students only.
+Note: HWAM is for engineering and IT students only.